• Skip to main content

 Try to sleep either on your side or on your back — as stomach sleeping causes unnecessary stress on the low back and spine.

-5. Overweight/Poor diet
+5. Overweight/Poor Diet

 Solution